MihailJP/fontforge-variable-font/README.md

 By default there is a room for 8 languages, but this will be extended if already more than 4 languages are defined.

+> [!CAUTION]
+> Do not select the same language more than once, or undefined behavior will
+> occur.

 #### Delete VF info